Higher National Certificate/Diploma Computing for England (Computing)

 Application for this course is via UCAS Institution Code: W66 and UCAS Course Code: JT34

-Note: students on this course will be registered to receive a stand alone HNC Computing in Year 1 of their studies.
+Note: students on this course will be registered to receive a stand-alone HNC Computing for England in Year 1 of their studies.

 Applicants should normally be at least 18 years of age.
 Applications are welcomed from candidates with a subject-specific Level 3 course such as a National Subsidiary/Diploma/Extended Diploma, A Level, Access to Higher Education Course, or a work-based course, such as NVQ 3 or Advanced Apprenticeship with a minimum 48 UCAS points achieved.

 International applicants will be required to have an IELTS score of 6 achieved within the last two years to apply for this course.

 Mature students may present a more varied profile of achievement that is likely to include extensive work experience (paid and/or unpaid) and/or achievement of a range of professional qualifications in their work sector.
 Applicants will normally be invited for interview.

 The Pearson BTEC Level 5 HND in Computing for England is a qualification with a minimum of 240 credits from mainly 15 credit units.

 Mandatory Core Units: Programming, Networking; Professional Practice; Database Design & Development; Security; Planning a Computing Project (Pearson-set), Specialist Units: Software Development Lifecycles, Maths for Computing